Chiroptera/DrawDuel/doc.md

 ### px2client
 Message with a point as payload.

+### expired
+Message with no payload to inform the client that the Battleroom expired.
+The client will automatically reload the page.

 ## from client
 ### im_done
 Message with no payload to indicate that the client ended its turn.